-EMEA Office of Risk
+6.2.2 EMEA Office of Risk

-The EMEA Office of Risk ("OOR") is a group comprising the Heads of Investment Risk, Operational Risk, Compliance, Legal, Internal Audit, and Finance and chaired by the Chief Risk Officer (or her delegate).
+The EMEA Office of Risk is a group comprising the EMEA Heads of Operational Risk, Compliance, Legal, Internal Audit, and Head of Finance EMEA, and chaired by the Chief Risk Officer EMEA / Global Head of Investment Risk (or her delegate).

-The OOR is designed to help the Group make properly informed decisions, by drawing upon the experience and knowledge of a wide group of experienced control functions and risk professionals.
+The Office of Risk is designed to help the Group make properly informed decisions, by drawing upon the experience and knowledge of a wide group of experienced control functions and risk professionals.

-The OOR meets to discuss current and emerging risk matters and raise items for further debate and challenge at the monthly RCC meetings.
-These experts input into the risk governance and processes are focussed on improving risk outcomes for clients and the business.
+The Office of Risk meets to discuss current and emerging risk matters and raise items for further debate and challenge at the monthly RCC meetings.
+The input of these experts into the risk governance and processes is focussed on improving risk outcomes for clients and the business.

-6.2.2 Functional areas
+6.2.3 Functional areas

+The following sets out the responsibilities of the key functional areas of the Group:
-The Operational and Enterprise Risk team establishes the ERM framework that facilitates a common approach to the identification, assessment and management of risk across the Group.
-The team is also responsible for capturing, analysing and communicating the Group's risk and control profile to the RCC and other governance bodies.

-The Investment Risk team is primarily concerned with market, liquidity and counterparty risks borne by the Group's clients.
-The objectives of investment risk management are to fulfil the Group's fiduciary responsibilities as to the amount and type of market risk taken within the client portfolios which the Group manages.

-The Regulatory Capital Management team (within Finance) coordinates the ICAAP process across the Group, including production of the ICAAP report.

-The Corporate Treasury team (within Finance) ensures that the Group, and all individual legal entities within it, have sufficient liquid assets to meet their liabilities as and when they fall due.
+- Business units have primary responsibility for identifying and managing risks in their area and for developing and implementing controls, policies and procedures necessary to manage those risks in order to protect the best interests of the Group's clients; - Operational and Enterprise Risk teams establish the ERM framework that facilitates a common approach to the identification, assessment and management of risk across the Group.
+The teams are also responsible for capturing, analysing and communicating the Group's risk and control profile to the RCC and other governance bodies, including leading the operational risk scenario workshops; - Compliance and Internal Audit teams partner with the risk functions in order to implement a combined assurance approach to managing and mitigating risks across the Group.
+Compliance is also responsible for overseeing the Group's regulatory risks, and for Mandate Compliance and Trade Surveillance; - Investment Risk team is primarily concerned with market, liquidity and counterparty risks borne by the Group's clients.
+The objectives of investment risk management are to fulfil the Group's fiduciary responsibilities as to the amount and type of market risk taken within the client portfolios which the Group manages; - The Regulatory Capital Management team (within Finance) coordinates the ICAAP across the Group, including production of the ICAAP report; and - Group Treasury team (within Finance) ensures that the Group, and all individual legal entities within it, have sufficient liquid assets to meet their liabilities as and when they fall due.

-The Compliance and Internal Audit teams partner with the risk functions in order to implement a combined assurance approach to managing and mitigating risks across the Group.
-Compliance is also responsible for overseeing the Group's regulatory risks, and for Mandate Compliance and Trade Surveillance.